standage/genhub/docs/MANUAL.md

 - `download`: download the reference genome sequence, annotation, and protein sequences from the official source; in the case of user-supplied genomes on the local file system, verify that the specified files exist
 - `prep`: pre-process the primary data, tidying it up so that all data files, regardless of source, are in a common format
-- `iLoci`: compute iLoci and extract iLocus sequences
+- `iloci`: compute iLoci and extract iLocus sequences
 - `breakdown`: extract sequences and parse annotations for various genome features to facilitate calculating descriptive statistics
 - `stats`: calculate descriptive statistics for various genome features
 - `cleanup`: remove intermediate data files to reduce storage needs